WaryWolf/forest/README.md

 # forest - a forest fire simulator written in C

-`forest` is a small C project that I wrote for a high performance computing class in 2013.
+`forest` is a small C project that I wrote for a high performance computing class in 2013, that I have updated periodically since.
 It simulates forest fires using a cellular automata algorithm.

 ## Features